petereijgermans11/workshop-reactjs-vuejs/workshop-reactjs-vuejs/vuejs-app/README.md

 HINT: do not use array.filter()

 Extra info:
-tesla-battery.component stats()-function (for calculating the maximum battery range).
-This function returns: an array of battery numerical value objects ​by car model according to the currently selected value (wheelzise – climate – speed - temparature)
+tesla-battery.component stats()-function is for calculating the maximum battery range per model.
+This range is based on the user input (wheelzise – climate – speed - temparature)

-This is the JSON-format what the stats()-function should return:
+This is the JSON-format what the stats()-function should return per model:

 [
   {"model":"60","miles":267},